odino/odino.github.com/source/_posts/2017-02-16-eval-no-more-understanding-the-vm-module-of-nodejs.markdown

 ```

 These are all **valid examples of JS code**: some operators
-work a little bit differently (for example, in JS, `in` will mainly  work with
+work a little bit differently (for example `in` will mainly  work with
-objects vs lists) but, if you're not too creative, you can basically make
+objects, not arrays) but, if you're not too creative, you can basically make
 sure your expressions are valid JS that can be executed without a custom
 parser{% fn_ref 2 %}.